 Master Hughes started in 1985 first studying Taekwondo.
 Since then he studied many other arts, and is currently certified in Wonjin Hapkido 6th Dan, Taekwondo 5th Dan, and Haidong Gumdo 3rd Dan.
 He has trained with great masters and students throughout the years seeking truth.
 Many along the way have guided his path.
 He has had the honor of participating in the development Wonjin Hapkido, led by Ahn Hyun Hwan.
-Allen is currently the VP of The World Juntong Musul Federation.
+Allen is currently the VP of The World Juntong Musul Federation, and CEO of Warrior Way Life-Defense programs worldwide.

 Director Clay has Dedicated 20 years to the study of self-defense oriented martial arts.
 Styles he has spent significant time studying include: Collegiate-style Wrestling, Society of the Black Lion Kenpo Karate, International Kenpo Karate Association Kenpo Karate, Yoshukai Karate, and Wonjin Hapkido.
 He has also trained in Boxing, Judo, and Muay Thai.
 Currently he holds a 3rd Degree Black Belt in Wonjin Hapkido and is the Director of Curriculum at Warrior Way Academy – the headquarters school of Wonjin Hapkido.